jasgrewal/common/courses_grad/BIOF520_pbl/ryan_morin/snv_patterns_notes.md

 	- Signaure C>T transitions, C>A transversions

 ##Signatures
+- Alexandrov et al, 2013.
+A signature that contributes the large majority of somatic mutations in the tumour class.
 - Alexandrov and Stratton, 2014
 - Earliest one from UV radiation (C>T, CC>>TT)
 - mutational signatures of carcinogens are left as 'evidence' in cancer genomes (TP53 studies in early 1990s)